 Finding the right health insurance broker can feel like a huge task, but it doesn’t have to be.
 With a little know-how, you can find a trustworthy expert to guide you through your Medicare options.
 Think of this as your checklist for finding a great partner who will have your back, not just during enrollment, but for years to come.
 A good broker simplifies the complex world of health insurance, making sure you find a plan that truly fits your life and budget.
 Here are five key things to look for when choosing a health insurance broker in Georgia.

-Check Their License and Credentials
+First, Verify Their License and Credentials

 First things first, make sure any broker you consider is licensed to sell insurance in Georgia.
 This is non-negotiable.
 A license proves they’ve met the state’s requirements and are legally authorized to advise you.
 You can usually verify a broker’s license on the Georgia Office of Commissioner of Insurance and Safety Fire website.
 Many brokers also partner with the state’s official health insurance marketplace.
 These private companies, often called web brokers, are approved by Georgia Access to help people find and sign up for health insurance plans.
 This official approval adds another layer of confidence that you’re working with a legitimate professional.